PyconUK/ConferenceScheduler/docs/tutorial/index.rst

         >>> events[13].unavailability.append(events[-1])

-Now that we have :code:`slots` and :code:`events` we can easily schedule our event::
+Now that we have :code:`slots` and :code:`events` we can schedule our event::

     >>> from conference_scheduler import scheduler